-In England the Employing Authority/Commissioning Body is either Primary Care Support England (PCSE) (on behalf of NHS England), or, in Wales, the Local Health Board (LHB).
-In England, however, the PCSE remains the administrator of GP pension contributions and certificate processing.
-PCSE has introduced an online submission system for all GP forms and the 2016/17 certificates must be submitted through that online contact.
+In England the NHSPS Employing Authority is NHS England (NHS Commissioning Body) however Primary Care Support England (PCSE) perform the local pensions administration on behalf of NHS England.
+PCSE has introduced an online submission system for all GP forms and the 2017/18 certificates should be submitted through that online contact.